Great Pyrenees Lab Mix | Ultimate Guide

 The Great Pyrenees Lab Mix is a relatively new designer breed.
 The date of its origin is unknown.
 Being a crossbreed, the Great Pyrenees Lab Mix is not officially recognized by the American Kennel Club (AKC), even though both of its parents are members of the club.
 However, the Dog Registry of America Inc. (DRA) has listed Pyrador as a designer dog breed.

-Both Labrador and Great Pyrenees are ancient breeds that can be traced back to thousands of years ago.
+Both Labrador and Great Pyrenees are ancient breeds that can be traced back thousands of years ago.
 This incredible mix possesses many of each of its parent breed’s noble characteristics.

 The Great Pyrenees is a big, strong dog used for guarding purposes.
 They originated as a flock-guarding dog in the Pyrenees Mountains of France.
 In 1933, the Great Pyrenees was recognized by the AKC and was entered into the Working Group.
-Currently, the AKC rank this breed as the 66th most popular dog breed in the United States.
+Currently, the AKC ranks this breed as the 66th most popular dog breed in the United States.

 Great Pyrenees Lab Mix Personality